sehoof/sehoof.github.io/README.md

 In 2018, my colleagues and I founded "VAM - Very Applied Methods" as a cooperation between the LSE European Institute, the Government and Methodology Department.
 We organise and teach regular cross-departmental PhD workshops on applying quantitative methods and programming in research.

 My passions besides research are reading (mainly classics & history) and sports (especially running & tennis).
-I am also an active member of the Toastmasters 104 London Debaters club, which replaced my favourite hobby I had in Switzerland where I participated in the Young Liberals party (*"Jungfreisinn").
+I am also an active member of the Toastmasters 104 London Debaters club, which replaced my favourite hobby I had in Switzerland where I participated in the Young Liberals party (*Jungfreisinn).